dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Starting Off.md

 I feel a module template is a very dynamic thing.
 After every project, I go back and see if there's anything I can add.

-If you're new to Plaster, I highly recommended reading [this article first.](http://overpoweredshell.com//Working-with-Plaster/)

 We'll start by invoking the template.
 The first few prompts are pretty standard.